veniva/laravel-products/readme.md

 #### Notes
+I have used SQLite as a database as the project is too small to worthwhile more robust database engine.
-I have left the default "users" table migrations as I see no nee to remove it.
+I have left the default "users" table migrations as I see no need to remove it.